Balkh: Arab conquests and Islamization

 Nazak Tarkhan is also said to have murdered not only the Chief Priest but also his sons.
 Only a young son was saved.
 He was taken by his mother to Kashmir where he was given training in medicine, astronomy and other sciences.
 Later they returned to Balkh.
-Prof. Maqbool Ahmed observes "One is tempted to think that the family originated from Kashmir, for in time of distress, they took refuge in the Valley.
+Prof. Maqbool Ahmed observes:

+"One is tempted to think that the family originated from Kashmir, for in time of distress, they took refuge in the Valley.
 Whatever it be, their Kashmiri origin is undoubted and this also explains the deep interest of the Barmaks, in later years, in Kashmir, for we know they were responsible for inviting several scholars and physicians from Kashmir to the Court of Abbasids."

 Prof. Maqbool also refers to the descriptions of Kashmir contained in the report prepared by the envoy of Yahya bin Barmak.
 He surmises that the envoy could have possibly visited Kashmir during the reign of Samgramapida II (797–801).
 Reference has been made to sages and arts.

-The Arabs managed to bring Balkh under their control only in 715 AD, in spite of strong resistance offered by the Balkh people during the Umayyad period.
-Qutayba ibn Muslim al-Bahili, an Arab General was Governor of Khurasan and the east from 705 to 715.
-He established a firm hold over lands beyond the Oxus for the Arabs.
-He fought and killed Tarkhan Nizak in Tokharistan (Bactria) in 715.
+The Arabs managed to bring Balkh under their control once again in 715 CE, in spite of strong resistance offered by the people of Balkh during the Umayyad period.
+Qutayba ibn Muslim al-Bahili, an Arab General, was governor of Khurasan and the east from 705 to 715.
+He established a firm hold over the lands beyond the Oxus for the Arabs.
+He fought and killed Nazak Tarkhan in Tokharistan (Bactria) in 715.
 In the wake of Arab conquest, the resident monks of the Vihara were either killed or forced to abandon their faith.
 The Viharas were razed to the ground.
 Priceless treasures in the form of manuscripts in the libraries of monasteries were consigned to ashes.

-Presently, only the ancient wall of the town, which once encircled it, stands partially.
-Nava-Vihara stands in ruins, near Takhta-i-Rustam.
-In 726, the Umayyad governor Asad ibn Abdallah al-Qasri rebuilt Balkh and installed in it an Arab garrison, while in his second governorship, a decade later, he transferred the provincial capital there.
+Only portions of the ancient wall of the town remain from this conquest and Nava-Vihara stands in ruins, near Takhta-i-Rustam.

+In 726, the Umayyad governor of Khurasan, Asad ibn Abdallah al-Qasri, rebuilt Balkh and installed an Arab garrison.
+In his second governorship, a decade later, he transferred the provincial capital there.